Sport Psychology Tactics - Why NASCAR Drivers Use Simulation Training To Enhance Mental Performance & Win

 Ben Foodman - Sport Psychology & Certified Brainspotting Consultant in Charlotte North Carolina

-NASCAR Drivers, Simulation Training & Peak Mental Performance
+Introduction: NASCAR Drivers, Simulation Training & Peak Mental Performance

 Ever since I began my private practice, I have been incredibly fortunate to be able to work with drivers from all four major national racing series which include the NASCAR Cup Series, NASCAR Xfinity Series, NASCAR Gander RV & Outdoors Truck Series, and ARCA Menards Series.
 These drivers have trusted me to provide them with the very best skills and information to enhance their mental performance so that when race day arrives, they are in the best possible position to succeed.

 Through my experiences working with these drivers, I have found that the overwhelming majority of these elite athletes use a specific skill that is actually transferable to all sport.
 NASCAR drivers frequently use simulation training, which is rooted in imagery practice.
-For this Training Report I want to discuss what simulation training is, why it works and how athletes accross the sports universe can use it.
+For this Training Report I want to discuss what simulation training is, why it works and how athletes across the sports universe can use it.
 Let’s first dive into how NASCAR drivers use simulation training and what it is.

 Ben Foodman - Top Sport Psychologist & Mental Performance Specialist, Charlotte North Carolina

-Defining What Simulation Training Is & How NASCAR Uses This Method
+Part I. Defining What Simulation Training Is & How NASCAR Uses This Method

 Simulation training has been defined as ‘a virtual medium through which various types of skills can be acquired’.
 Oftentimes when NASCAR drivers are preparing for a race, they will use what is called a ‘simulator’ which essentially is a video game that also tries to bring in both the sensory component of a race as well as the unique dimensions of the race track.
 The idea behind this is because drivers have to process so much information real-time, the more familiar they can become with an upcoming race, then the fewer surprises they have to potentially deal with.